-* Regional environment body tells railway to stop night trains
+* Regional environment body tells railway to stop night

 * Fenoco rail line is operating normally - sources

 * Fenoco, government to meet over curb on Thursday - source

 By Jack Kimball

 Fenoco, is still operating normally despite a ban on night

 trains by a regional environmental authority, and the company